Henry E. Lackey High School: Swimming

-Lackey is also one of only two schools in the county to have an indoor pool.
+Lackey is also one of only three schools in the county to have an indoor pool.

 Track and field

 For the past 4 years, Lackey has won 1st place for SMAC (southern Maryland athletic conference), Regionals, and States.
 They are 4 year champs for each of these.

 Tennis

 Lackey's Tennis team won its first team regional championship in 2024.

 Girls' Flag Football

 Lackey's first Women's Flag Football team is officially created during the 2025-2026 season.